maxlvl/rust_book_2023/notes.md

 - By deallocating the aliased data, leaving the other variable to point to deallocated memory.
 - By mutating the aliased data, invalidating runtime properties expected by the other variable.
 - By concurrently mutating the aliased data, causing a data race with nondeterministic behavior for the other variable.

+Pointer Safety Principle: data should never be aliased and mutated at the same time.

+Data can be aliased.
+Data can be mutated.
+But data cannot be both aliased and mutated.
+For example, Rust enforces this principle for boxes (owned pointers) by disallowing aliasing.
+Assigning a box from one variable to another will move ownership, invalidating the previous variable.
+Owned data can only be accessed through the owner — no aliases.

+However, because references are non-owning pointers, they need different rules than boxes to ensure the Pointer Safety Principle.
+By design, references are meant to temporarily create aliases.
+In the rest of this section, we will explain the basics of how Rust ensures the safety of references through the borrow checker.